OpenNMT/CTranslate2/CONTRIBUTING.md

 #### `StorageView` class

 CTranslate2 uses [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) storages, usually encapsulated in the `StorageView` class.
 This class acts like a tensor representation but without the mathematical semantics.
-It is convenience wrapper to view a buffer of data in a particular shape, and provides methods to resize, reshape, and copy data.
+It is a convenience wrapper to view a buffer of data in a particular shape, and provides methods to resize, reshape, and copy data.
 The underlying storage has a type (e.g. `float`) and a location (e.g. GPU #1) which are both resolved at runtime.

 To maximize performance, the implementation avoid new allocations when possible: